Seasons, Scheduling, Holidays, Subs & Forfeits

 There are generally two types of holidays: Federal holidays and Hallmark holidays.

 Federal holidays are those that you probably have off work, you don't get mail, and the banks aren't open.
-These include Memorial Day, Independence Day, Labor Day, Thanksgiving, Christmas Day, and New Year's Day.
-We do not play on these days.
-Since Memorial Day and Labor Day fall on Mondays, we do not play the weekend prior to the holiday either.
-For our purposes, other dates we do not play include Easter, the Wednesday before Thanksgiving, Christmas Eve, New Year's Eve, and Super Bowl Sunday.
+These include MLK Jr. Day, Memorial Day, Independence Day, Labor Day, Thanksgiving, Christmas Day, and New Year's Day.
+We don't play on these days.
+Since Memorial Day and Labor Day fall on Mondays, we don't play the weekend prior to the holiday either.

 Rescheduling